jciv87/okta-group-tools/README.md

 **CLI automation for Okta access management that solves problems the GUI can't.**

+> **Note:** I built this for my own work managing Okta at scale.
+Sharing it in case others find it useful.
+Use at your own risk and test thoroughly in non-production environments first.

 ## Why This Exists

 The Okta GUI is fine for one-off changes.
 This tool exists for everything else: